 What Is Clipping In Audio?

-What Is Clipping In Audio
+- What is Clipping in Audio

-What Is Clipping In Audio
+- Is Clipping Bad In Audio

 What is Clipping in Audio?